 With the added pressure from Google to focus on page speed, the ‘speedability’ of your site is becoming an important part of your Web SEO strategy.

-Fast websites have benefits for both users and owners – not only does your website have improved useability; you also save money on operating costs.
+Fast websites have benefits for both users and owners – not only does your website have improved usability; you also save money on operating costs.
 With page speed included as a signal in Google’s search ranking algorithms, it has even more relevance for Web SEO.
 We show you ways to put your website into gear and increase your site speed.

 Why should I improve my page speed?